OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 The following requirements are generic interface requirements and do not impact SIMAP modelling:

-* Architectural Requirements:
+* Design Requirements:

       * REQ-CONDITIONAL: Provide capability for conditional retrieval
 of parts of SIMAP.
 The NETCONF/RESTCONF and YANG support conditional retrieval.
 In the case that more advanced queries are needed, alternative query interface may be required.

+* Architectural Requirements:

     * REQ-SCALES: The SIMAP API must be scalable.
     * REQ-PERFORMANCE: The SIMAP API must be  performant.
     * REQ-SECURITY:	The conventional NACM control access rules